-Wing IDE can be used to debug all sorts of Python code, including scripts and stand-alone applications written with wxPython, Tkinter, PyQt, PyGTK, and pygame.
-Wing can also debug web CGIs including those running under mod_python, code running under Zope, Plone, Turbogears, Django, Paste/Pylons, Twisted, and code running in an embedded Python interpreter.
+Wing can be used to debug all sorts of Python code, including scripts and stand-alone applications written with wxPython, Tkinter, PyQt, PyGTK, and pygame.
+Wing can also debug web CGIs including those running under mod_python, code running under frameworks like Zope, Plone, Turbogears, Django, Paste/Pylons, mod_wsgi, and Twisted, and code running in an embedded Python interpreter in the context of a larger application such as Blender, Maya, Nuke, and Source Filmmaker.

 Before debugging, you will need to install Python on your system if you have not already done so.
 Python is available from www.python.org.